reiyua/RayRaysWordBingo/README.md

 CURRENT ISSUES:

-Unable to submit data to Firestore

 TO DO:
-Display list of bingos in list form from Firebase Firestore.
-(Code is added, just need to get submitting code functioning)
+Display list of bingos in list form from Firebase Firestore. (working, but need to make more neater)